-4 Getting vaccinated protects others.
+Getting vaccinated protects others.

-Getting vaccinated yourself may help protect the people you're around, especially those who are at increased risk of becoming seriously ill from COVID-19, including older persons and those with chronic, underlying conditions.
+Getting vaccinated yourself may help protect the people you are around, especially those who are at increased risk of becoming seriously ill from COVID-19, including older persons and those with chronic, underlying conditions.

-The vaccine will be available at no cost to you, whether you have insurance or not.
+The vaccine is available at no cost to you, whether you have insurance or not.

-The Centers for Medicare and Medicaid Services (CMS) announced that any FDA-authorized vaccine will be covered under Medicare at no cost to beneficiaries.
-Medicaid and private health insurance are also required to cover all vaccine costs during this public health emergency, and people who are uninsured will be able to get free vaccines from their state or local health department or a community health center.
+The Centers for Medicare and Medicaid Services (CMS) announced that any FDA-authorized vaccine is covered under Medicare at no cost to beneficiaries, whether the FDA approval is full or for emergency use.
+Medicaid and private health insurance are also required to cover all vaccine costs during this public health emergency, and people who are uninsured can get free vaccines from their state or local health department or a community health center.
 Updates on the vaccine's availability in your community are available from your state's health department.

-The COVID-19 vaccines are now available to everyone 16 years and up.
-All eligible individuals can now get vaccinated at government run sites, large chain pharmacies, independent pharmacies, regional chain pharmacies, and federally qualified health centers.
+The COVID-19 vaccines are now available to everyone 12 years and up.

+All eligible individuals can now get vaccinated at large chain pharmacies, independent pharmacies, regional chain pharmacies, and federally qualified health centers.
+See vaccines.gov for more information.
+You can also text your zip code to 438829 or call 1-800-232-0233 to find COVID-19 vaccine locations.

-As of April 27, 2021, the CDC reports that over 232 million vaccinations have been administered.
+As of October 26, 2021, the CDC reports that over 414 million vaccine doses have been administered.

-Even with a vaccine available, it is still important to wear a mask and to social distance.
+Even with a vaccine available, it is still important to wear a mask and to physically distance.

-There are activities that are safer for fully vaccinated people.
-However, many people remain unvaccinated, and the COVID-19 virus can still spread.
+Although the vaccines are safe and effective, many people remain unvaccinated, and the COVID-19 virus can still spread.
 It is very important that we all continue to use all the tools available to us to help stop this pandemic, including wearing a mask over your nose and mouth, washing your hands often, and staying at least 6 feet away from others in public.
 Getting the COVID-19 vaccination and following the CDC's recommendations for how to protect yourself and others from getting sick will offer you the best possible protection from getting and spreading COVID-19.